 Causes of Gastrointestinal Disease

-In order to choose the correct treatment for gastrointestinal disease, you need to understand the root cause first.
+To choose the correct treatment for gastrointestinal disease, you must first understand the root cause.

-When it comes to diagnosing these conditions, your practitioner will need your health history, lifestyle habits, and symptoms.
-These will help determine what further testing will help identify the issue.
-Several tests are used to diagnose a GI disease and they will look at things like blood, urine, and stool samples.
+When diagnosing these conditions, your practitioner will need your health history, lifestyle habits, and symptoms.
+These will help determine what further testing will identify the issue.
+Several tests diagnose GI diseases, examining blood, urine, and stool samples.

-- Low Fiber Diet – Fiber is a carbohydrate found in plants that cannot be digested.
-It is critical for digestive health.
-It helps your satiety and aids in the digestion of certain foods.
-Fibers are also food for the trillions of beneficial bacteria living inside your gut, also known as your gut microbiome.
+- Low Fiber Diet—Plants contain a carbohydrate called fiber that our bodies cannot digest.
+Fiber is critical for digestive health, helps you feel full, and aids in digesting certain foods.
+Beneficial bacteria living inside our gut, also known as gut microbiome, feed on fiber.

-- Stress – Stress affects more than just your mental health, your gut health also takes a hit.
-Studies show there is an established link between your GI tract and the brain.
-They are always in communication, and your gut actually has more neurons than the spinal cord.
-Stress is found to cause a range of digestive problems like inflammation, bloating, and changes in your gut microbiome.
+- Stress—Stress affects more than your mental health; it also affects your gut health.
+Studies show an established link between the GI tract and the brain.
+They are always in communication, and your gut has more neurons than the spinal cord.
+Researchers feel stress causes various digestive problems, including inflammation, bloating, and changes in your gut microbiome.

-- Dairy – Milk and cheese can be loaded with fats and proteins that are difficult to digest.
+- Dairy—Milk and cheese contain fats and proteins that are difficult to digest.
 Consuming large amounts of dairy can cause bloating, gas, constipation, and abdominal cramps.

-- Lack of movement – An inactive lifestyle is not good for your overall health and your digestive health.
+- Lack of movement—An inactive lifestyle is unsuitable for your overall and digestive health.

-- Age – Unfortunately, age adds another predisposition for gastrointestinal disorders.
-As you age, digestive glands decrease in activity which affects gut motility and reflux and allows certain digestive conditions to develop.
+- Age—Unfortunately, age adds another predisposition for gastrointestinal disorders.
+As you age, your digestive glands decrease in activity, which affects gut motility and reflux and allows certain digestive conditions to develop.

-- Genes – Some autoimmune gastrointestinal diseases have a genetic component.
-In most cases, they simply predispose you to the disease, which means factors in the environment are needed to trigger the disease.
+- Genes—Some autoimmune gastrointestinal diseases have a genetic component.
+In most cases, they predispose you to the disease, meaning environmental factors are needed to trigger it.
 Examples include ulcerative colitis, Crohn’s disease, and celiac disease.

 Treatment for Gastrointestinal Disease

-The good news is some gastrointestinal diseases are curable.
-On the other hand, some such as Crohn’s disease, ulcerative colitis, and IBS require lifelong management to reduce symptoms and improve the quality of life for patients.
+Some common integrative treatments for gastrointestinal disease include mind-body therapies, diet, probiotics, dietary supplements, and herbs.
+The good news is that some gastrointestinal diseases are curable.
+On the other hand, some, such as Crohn’s disease, ulcerative colitis, and IBS, require long-term management to reduce symptoms and improve the patient’s quality of life.

 FAQs about Gastrointestinal Disease

-Due to the fact that gastrointestinal diseases are so varied, there are a lot of questions surrounding these conditions.
-Here are some of the frequently asked questions regarding the gastrointestinal disease.
+Because gastrointestinal diseases are so varied, there are many questions surrounding them.
+Here are some of the frequently asked questions regarding gastrointestinal diseases.

 Is gastrointestinal disease curable?